grafana/simple-json-datasource/README.md

 1.3.4
 - Adds support for With Credentials (sends grafana cookies with request) when using Direct mode
+- Fix for the typeahead component for metrics dropdown (/search endpoint).

 1.3.3
  - Adds support for basic authentication